Updated: October 15, 2006

 Participation Shaped.
 We undertake ministry where our people can participate on a regular basis.
 We benefit by growing more fruitful disciples in our church.

 Purpose Shaped.
-We have an understanding of God’s purposes for our missions ministry and we proactively organize and direct our missions ministry to fulfill these purposes.
+We have an understanding of God’s purposes for our missions ministry.
+We proactively organize and direct our missions efforts to fulfill these purposes.

 Relationship Shaped.
 We help people we know, love, and trust.
-Our focus is on our friends.
+Our focus is on our friends and those we know.

 Request Shaped.
 We are primarily a “Foundation” or “Bank” for missions.
 We support the visions, strategies and needs of individuals and organizations by deciding which requests to fund.

 Trip Shaped.
-Our missions ministry consists primarily of mission trips.
+Our missions ministry consists primarily of mission trips or ministries where we can take trips to help.

 Vision Shaped.
-We have a mental picture of a preferable future in a particular place or among a particular people and we seek the best, most effective, and most practical ways to make the picture a reality.
+We have a mental picture of a preferable future in a particular place or among a particular people and we seek the best, most effective and practical ways to make the picture a reality.

 Evaluation Questions: